Get-AzSqlDatabase

 Example-2

-You can execute the below PowerShell command to get a database by the name specified on the mentioned server.
+You can execute the PowerShell command below to retrieve a database by the specified name on the mentioned server.

 Get-AzSqlDatabase -ResourceGroupName "Demo1234" -ServerName "azurelessonssql" -DatabaseName "DemoAzureLessons"